Zariski-local framed $\mathbb{A}^1$-homotopy theory: Introduction

 \section{Introduction}

-It is known that the Nisnevich topology on the category of smooth schemes is a very natural in the context of motivic homotopy theory.
-In particular, the constructions of Voevodsky's motives \cite{Voe-motives,Voe-cancel,MVW,Cisinski-Deglise}, unstable and stable Morel-Voevodsky's motivic homotopy categories \cite{morelvoevodsky,Jardine-spt,morel-trieste,mot-functors}, and framed motivic categories \cite{ehksy,BigFrmotives,FramedGamma} are all based on Nisnevich sheaves of spaces.
-In this note we show that Zariski topology over a field and a modification of it over finite-dimensional separated noetherian schemes called Zariski fibre topology lead to the same $\infty$-categories of Voevodsky's motives $\mathbf{DM}(S)$ and of the framed motivic spectra $\SH^\fr(S)$ \cite{ehksy}.
-Consequently this allows us to improve the reconstruction theorem from \cite{Hoyois-framed-loc} stating $\SH(S)\simeq \SH^\fr(S)$, and write $\SH(S)\simeq \SH^\fr_\zf(S)$.
+It is known that the Nisnevich topology on the category of smooth schemes is very natural in the context of motivic homotopy theory.
+In particular, the constructions of Voevodsky motives \cite{Voe-motives,Voe-cancel,MVW,Cisinski-Deglise}, unstable and stable Morel-Voevodsky's motivic homotopy categories \cite{Morel-Voevodsky,Jardine-spt,morel-trieste,mot-functors}, and framed motivic categories \cite{ehksy,BigFrmotives,FramedGamma} are all based on Nisnevich sheaves of spaces.
+In this note, we show that the Zariski topology over a field and a modification of it over finite-dimensional separated noetherian schemes called \emph{the Zariski fibre topology} lead to the same $\infty$-categories of Voevodsky motives $\mathbf{DM}(S)$ and of the framed motivic spectra $\SH^\fr(S)$ \cite{ehksy}.
+Consequently, this allows us to improve the reconstruction theorem from \cite{Hoyois-framed-loc} that states $\SH(S)\simeq \SH^\fr(S)$, and write $\SH(S)\simeq \SH^\fr_\zf(S)$.